 Bonnie Ralston is a visual artist who works in clay and on paper.
 Her art is process-driven, and serves as the record of her inquiry into personal themes of identity, loss, and transformation.
+Originally trained as a graphic designer, Bonnie turned to environmental education shortly after a thruhike of the Appalachian Trail in 2009.
+She resumed regular studio practice shortly thereafter, ending a 15-year hiatus.

 She lives in Brooklyn, New York.